Dunera

 Curt Gutkind (44) • PD, RK

-The linguist from Mannheim was fired in 1933 as a Jew from the interpreting institute he founded and directed.
+The linguist from Mannheim was fired in 1933 as a Jew from the institute for interpreter training he founded and directed.
 As a Mussolini sympathizer, he went to Italy, where he was naturalized in 1936.
-Because of his Jewish origins, his citizenship there was revoked in 1938.
+Because of his Jewish roots, his citizenship there was revoked in 1938.
 He believed he had saved himself by going to Great Britain.

 Ferdinand Hebelka (43) GP, NL, K